Developing Orbital-Dependent Corrections for the Non-Additive Kinetic Energy in Subsystem Density Functional Theory: Theory

 Despite the fact that the approximate non-additive kinetic energy $T_s^{\mathrm{nad}} [\rho_A, \rho_B ]$ is the main error source in sDFT computations (for example, see Ref.~\cite{arti2015}), the overall performance of the method also depends on the chosen XC functional.
-In practical computations, the so-called conjoint functionals~\cite{leelee1991,march1991}, a pair of XC and kinetic functionals sharing the same form of enhancement factor, are often applied.
+In practical computations, the so-called conjoint functionals~\cite{leelee1991,march1991}, a pair of XC and kinetic energy functionals sharing the same form of enhancement factor, are often applied.
 In this regard and in the context of this work, it was unclear whether development of new approximations for the non-additive kinetic energy alone would lead to inconsistencies in evaluating the embedding potential.
-Therefore, similar approximations were derived for the non-additive XC contributions.
-To that end, we assumed that the non-additive XC energy could be approximated as
+Therefore, similar approximations were derived for the non-additive XC contributions in Secs.~S3 and S4.2 in the SI and tested in Sec.~\ref{sec:beh2}.